ansys/pyaedt/doc/source/Getting_started/Troubleshooting.rst

 Troubleshooting
 ===============
-This section contains common issues and suggestion around PyAEDT installation and usage.
+This section contains common issues and suggestions around PyAEDT installation and usage.

 Installation
 ~~~~~~~~~~~~

 Error installing Python or Conda
 --------------------------------
-It may happen, that IT Department doesn't allow users to install a Python interpreter in the machine.
+Some IT department do not allow you to install a Python interpreter in your machine.
-In this case user can use the interpreter available in installation path of Ansys Electronics Desktop.
+In this case, you can use the interpreter available in the AEDT installation path.
+In AEDT
-Please note that Python 3.7 is available in AEDT <= 2023R1 while Python 3.10 is available on Ansys Electronics
+2023 R1 and earlier, Python 3.7 is available.
+In AEDT 2023 R2 and later, Python 3.10 is
-Desktop 2023 R2.
+available.

 .. code:: python
    path\to\AnsysEM\v231\commonfiles\CPython\3_7\winx64\Release\python"